Deltares/hydromt/docs/user_guide/hydromt_cli.rst

 - `-d, \-\-data`: Relative or absolute path to the local yaml data catalog file or name of a predefined data catalog.
 The data catalog is a yaml file that contains the paths to the data that will be used to export the data.
 In order to use several catalogs, you can use the `-d` option several times.
 - `s, --source`: The data source to export.
 Only one can be specified from the command line.
 - `-r, \-\-region`: Set the region for which to export the data.
 The region is specified as a dictionary with the region type (here only `bbox` or `geom`) and the region coordinates.
+Please note that the `bbox` coordinates should be in `EPSG:4326`.
 - `-t, \-\-time`: Set the time extent for which to export the data.
 The time extent is specified as a list with the start and end date.

 Here is an example of how to use the command: